Importing csv files into Stocklog+

 TIP: Create a 9999 - DUMMY ACCOUNT.
 Use this as your test account.

-1. Using the primary headers in your CSV file will usually result in a 100% success rate
+1. Using the primary headers listed below in your CSV file will usually result in a 100% success rate

 2. If your header has one of the alias headers, it should also import with no problem